dinhomathias/Amc/Making-your-bot-persistent.md

 Three classes concerning persistence in bots have been added.
 [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) - Is an interface class for persistence classes.
 If you create your own persistence classes to maintain a database-connection for example, you must inherit from `BasePersistence`
 [PicklePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.picklepersistence.html) - Uses pickle files to make the bot persistent.
 [DictPersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.dictpersistence.html) - Uses in memory dicts and easy conversion to and from JSON to make the bot persistent.
+Note that this class is mainly intended as starting point for custom persistence
+        classes that need to JSON-serialize the stored data before writing them to file/database and does *not* actually write any data to file/database.

 ## 3rd party persistence classes
 If you want to create your own persistence class, please carefully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
 It will tell you what methods you need to overwrite.